-The Wenner-Gren Foundations (WGF) seeks to promote international cooperation in the area of scientific research.
-To this end, WGF provides housing for visiting researchers at the Wenner-Gren Center in Stockholm, and awards grants both to Swedish researchers who wish to travel abroad, and to visiting scientists who would like to come to Sweden.
-Further, WGF organizes international symposia, usually located at the Wenner-Gren Center, and provides grants to external international symposia in Sweden.
+The Wenner-Gren Foundations (WGF) seek to promote international cooperation in the area of scientific research.
+To this end, WGF provide housing for visiting researchers at the Wenner-Gren Center in Stockholm, and awards grants both to Swedish researchers who wish to travel abroad, and to visiting scientists who would like to come to Sweden.
+Further, WGF organize international symposia, usually located at the Wenner-Gren Center, and provides grants to external international symposia in Sweden.
 Travel grants are provided for young researchers to participate in conferences, workshops and symposia.
-Finally, WGF organizes Wenner-Gren Distinguished Lectures and provides financial support for foreign guest lecturers to be invited to Swedish universities and colleges.
+Finally, WGF organize Wenner-Gren Distinguished Lectures and provides financial support for foreign guest lecturers to be invited to Swedish universities and colleges.
 The Foundations’ administrative office is located at the Wenner-Gren Center in Stockholm.

 Visiting scholars residences are located in Helicon, a semi-circular, three-story building in the Wenner-Gren Center.
 From an academic standpoint, the Wenner-Gren Center is centrally located in Stockholm, and all resident scientists are close to their workplace, be it Karolinska Institute, Stockholm University, KTH Royal Institute of Technology or Stockholm School of Economics.
 In total, 156 apartments are available for visiting scientists for a maximum period of two years, and rents are subsidized via specific housing grants.
-In 2016, resident researchers came from 49 different nations, with Germany, China, Spain, India, Italy, Japan, Australia, France, Russia, the US and Portugal best represented, in that order.
-The CEO of WGF hosted a special reception for guests in the banquet room at the Wenner-Gren Center, on May 9 and 10.
+In 2017, resident researchers came from 37 different nations, with Germany, India, China, the US, Italy, Spain, Australia and Russia best represented, in that order.
+The CEO of WGF hosted a special reception for guests in the banquet room at the Wenner-Gren Center, on May 8 and 9.

-In 2016, a total of 112 scholarships were granted within the international scientific exchange program.
-The grants were distributed as follows: Swedish postdoctoral fellowships (9), Wenner-Gren Fellows (29, including repatriated researchers), sabbatical fellowships (10), foreign postdoctoral fellowships (52), and senior visiting scientists (12).
-It may be added that WGF examines the distribution of fellowships by gender when statistically sufficiently substantial and there were in general no disfavor of female applicants.
+During 2017, a total of 110 scholarships were granted within the international scientific exchange program.
+The grants were distributed as follows: Wenner-Gren Fellows (17), Swedish postdoctoral fellowships (2), sabbatical fellowships (12), foreign postdoctoral fellowships (64), and senior visiting scientists (15).
+It may be added that WGF examine the distribution of fellowships by gender when the material is sufficient and there were in general no disfavor of female applicants.
 The Scientific Committee continuously follows the gender balance among granted applications.

-Each year, all WG Fellows are invited to a meeting at the Wenner-Gren Center, which was held on September 16 this year.
+Each year, all WG Fellows are invited to a meeting at the Wenner-Gren Center, which was held on September 15 this year.
 More than half of the Fellows attended the meeting.
 Three of the active Fellows and two previous Fellows recounted their experiences abroad, their current research activities and their plans for the future.
-The WG Fellow program was discussed in general terms after the presentations.
+After the presentations the board member Prof. Hans Ellegren led a discussion on career possibilities for young scientists, and the WG Fellow program was discussed in general terms.

-Senior Swedish researchers (sabbatical fellows) applied to visit the foremost universities, in mentioned order, in the US, Australia, Ireland, Canada, Great Britain and Germany.
+Senior Swedish researchers (sabbatical fellows) primarily choose to visit universities in the US and in Europe.